Ernest Arushanov: Biography

-He was born and raised in Baku, where he graduated from the high school in 1958.
-Immediately after graduating from high school arrived in Chişinău, where he entered the Kishinev State University (Moldovan State University now) the Physics and Mathematics department.
+He was born and raised in Baku, where he graduated from high school in 1958.
+Immediately after graduating from high school arrived in Chișinău, where he entered Kishinev State University (Moldova State University now), Physics and Mathematics department.
 In 1963 after successful graduation from the university he entered the post-graduate department of the same university, resulted in the PhD thesis in the field of semiconductor compounds (1969).
-In the period from 1967 to 1986 worked as a researcher at the Institute of Applied Physics, Academy of Sciences of the Moldavian SSR, in laboratory of Sergei Ivanovich Radautsan.
+In the period from 1967 to 1986, he worked as a researcher at the Institute of Applied Physics, Academy of Sciences of the Moldavian SSR, in the laboratory of Sergei Ivanovich Radautsan.
 Then in 1984, defended his doctor-habilitat dissertation.
 From 1986 to 1988 – he was head of the laboratory he created - Laboratory of the narrow-gap materials.
 In 1988 he was appointed the deputy director of the Institute of Applied Physics.
-In 1989 Arushanov became professor, and in 1992 he was elected a Corresponding Member of the Academy of Sciences of Moldova.
+In 1989 Arushanov became professor, and in 1992 he was elected a Corresponding member of the Academy of Sciences of Moldova.